fabulator/fitbit-weight/README.md

 # Fitbit Weight

 This app will create authorization link with Fitbit account and listen to all changes in users weight.
 It will send payload to redis bullmq server.
+Event is processed further more.
+It will take all weight meassurement from given data and put them to another queue.

 ## ENV variables